 Before you call your SHAPE practitioner, here are some things to remember:

 1. SHAPE is NOT a “weight loss” program.

 Weight loss is a natural result of following our anti-inflammatory protocol.
 Just because you’re experiencing weight loss plateau doesn’t mean metabolic healing has also plateaued.
 Your body is still detoxing, inflammation is still decreasing, and your immune system is still becoming stronger.
 Think of this time as a rest period while your body adjusts.
 Stay the course, and eventually your body will honor your efforts as it heals.

 2. Your brain may be recalibrating.

-We don’t know the exact mechanism here, but the SHAPE Program is about total health transformation from a neurological level on down.
+We don’t know the exact mechanism here, but the SHAPE Program is about total health transformation from a neurological level.
 The brain will assess whether starvation is occurring, and whether it needs to create excess fat for storage during a perceived famine.
-Your SHAPE practitioner is trained to address this before it becomes a problem by conducting regular urinalysis and making adjustments in food intake.
+Your SHAPE practitioner is trained to address this before it becomes a problem by conducting a regular urinalysis and making adjustments in food intake.
 Once the brain realizes you are not starving, this rest period or weight loss plateau will end.

 3. You may be losing inches or dropping in size.

 The SHAPE Drops can help your body convert excess fat to lean muscle, resulting in a decrease in size but not necessarily a decrease on the scale.
 Lean body mass is denser than fat, so 3 lbs. of muscle will take up less space than 3 lbs. of fat.
 Be sure to measure regularly and pay attention to how your clothes are fitting during a weight loss plateau.
 You may be surprised to see that you can wear a smaller size at the same (or even higher) weight.